-The arguments type and unit specify the interface type and unit or card number (such as, Ethernet 0, Serial 0, etc.).
+The arguments type and unit specify the interface type and unit or card number (such as, Ethernet 0, Serial 0, or Token Ring 0).

 Clearing a Line

 To reset a terminal line, use the clear line command.
 The command syntax is: